neil-ca/zero2prod/README.md

 ## Integrations tests for login failures

 ## Fault-tolerant Workflows
-Errors can happen in network I/O, Databases, Extern API's Errors
+Errors can happen in network I/O, Databases, Extern API's Errors.
+For API's calls that we can't observe if a request has been sent to the server once or multiple times is idempotent.
+The caller generates a unique identifier, the idempotency key for every state-altering operation they want to perform.

+### Idempotency
+Ensures that a particular action or request has the same effect regardless of how many times it is executed.
+1. Use appropiate HTTP Methods, POST is which is not.
+2. Design Stateless Operations: Your endpoints should not rely on the current state of the server.
+3. Generate unique identifiers